 I'm likely the only one goofy enough in my immediate family to feel this way, but today and tomorrow, Groundhog Day, always seem like extra-special days designed for my family, as if the first couple dates on the calendar this month are very much "ours."
 My older brother's birthday is today ("Groundhog Eve"), and he, my dad, and I were all born in Punxsutawney, so we share the hometown of the celebrated groundhog, "Punxsy Phil."
 It always feel both odd and somehow fitting for "our" family birthday and hometown to be celebrated and on the news over a national holiday every year.
 (My family would all roll their eyes at this, as I said, but I myself love holidays, even strange ones that fete a rodent weather forecaster.)

 And as I just said to Terri from the lovely blog "Artful Affirmations," be still to her heart too because she's the winner of my first giveaway.
-Congratulations again, Terri! :) I loved putting together the giveaway and will definitely have more now that I know how much fun it is, so good luck to everyone for the next one.
-Stay tuned.
-And thank you all for your sweet comments and the stories you shared in the comments of the last post.
+Congratulations again, Terri! :) And thank you all for your sweet comments and the stories you shared in the comments of the last post.
 Reading them and discovering new blogs and new people brightened an exhausting end-of-January, so thank you for everything. ♥